No results for ""

 To view your list of metrics, navigate to the Metrics list:

-To learn how to create, edit, and delete metrics, read Creating metrics.
+To learn how to create, edit, and delete metrics, read Creating and managing metrics.
+To learn more about metric groups, read Metric groups.

 You can also use the REST API: Metrics